NumbersStationAI/meadow/README.md

 # Meadow
-Framework for building data agent workflows
+A framework for building multi-agent data workflows with LLMs with interactive user feedback.

 > I like to think (and the sooner the better!) of a cybernetic meadow where mammals and computers live together in mutually programming harmony like pure water touching clear sky.
 >